Community leaders call for Commissioner Carollo’s removal, citing abuse of power

 The outcry comes after leaders said he expressed unprofessional behavior, intimidation tactics and abuse of power.

+Carollo’s district consists of Little Havana, The Roads, Shenandoah and a part of Brickell.
+Organizers said those voters have been neglected.

+“There are a lot of people that are scared,” volunteer Eleazar Melendez said.
+“There are people that say, ‘I support you, and I’ll vote for this, but I don’t want to put my name down, so that he can come and harass me with code enforcement.”

-The grassroots effort from District 3 specifically talked about a January commission meeting when Carollo pushed a motion forward to adjourn before the dais took up any official city business.
+The grassroots effort from District 3 specifically talked about a January commission meeting when Carollo pushed a motion forward to adjourn without the dais taking care of several agenda items.

+His motion was successful following a disagreement over how to proceed with city business.

+Organizers must get 15% of the voters in Carollo’s district to sign off on the recall, so it can proceed to an election.

 7News cameras captured volunteers wearing “Recall Joe 2020” shirts near City Hall.

-In response, Carollo focused on Rene Pedrosa’s role in this recall effort.
+In response, Carollo focused on Rene Pedrosa’s role in the recall effort.

 Pedrosa, Mayor Francis Suarez’s former aide and spokesperson, was arrested last week for allegedly groping and sending an explicit picture to a teenager.